 In Canada and the United States, influenza vaccine is also recommended for anyone aged ≥6 months in order to reduce the risk of influenza.

 3. Contraindications to TIV or QIV include an anaphylactic reaction to a previous dose of inactivated influenza vaccine.
 Particular caution should be taken in patients who have developed Guillain-Barré syndrome (GBS) within 6 weeks of a prior influenza vaccination (a relative contraindication).
 However, the risk of repeated GBS after vaccination is very low, while an influenza-like illness is associated with an >16-fold increase in the risk of developing GBS within 1 month of the infection; influenza is associated with a 17-fold increase in the risk of GBS compared with persons receiving influenza vaccination.
-Individuals with egg allergies may be vaccinated against influenza using inactivated TIV, inactivated QIV, or LAIV without a prior influenza vaccine skin test and with the full dose, irrespective of a past severe reaction to egg and without any extraordinary precautions, but ensuring that, as for any vaccine administration, health-care providers be prepared with the necessary equipment, knowledge, and skills to respond to a vaccine emergency at all times.
+Individuals with egg allergies may be vaccinated against influenza using inactivated TIV, inactivated QIV, or LAIV without a prior influenza vaccine skin test and with the full dose, irrespective of a past severe reaction to egg and without any extraordinary precautions, but ensuring that, as for any vaccine administration, health care providers are prepared with the necessary equipment, knowledge, and skills to respond to a vaccine emergency at all times.
 Contraindications to LAIV include severe asthma, medically attended wheezing in the 7 days prior to vaccination, current receipt of ASA-containing therapy, and immune compromising conditions.

 4. Immunization schedule in adults: Vaccination should be repeated annually using a vaccine updated for the current influenza season.
-Optimally, vaccination should be performed in early fall in the northern hemisphere, prior to the increase in the incidence of influenza.
+Optimally, vaccination should be performed in early fall in the Northern Hemisphere, prior to the increase in the incidence of influenza.
 If this is not possible, the vaccine should be administered on the first possible occasion (it may be administered throughout the influenza season).